changyeli/traitsPredictor/README.md

 ## Model Selection

 For each trait:
-- Classification: model with the highest 5-fold cross validation f1 score will be selected.
+- Classification: model with the highest 5-fold cross score will be selected.
 - Regression: model with the lowest 5-fold MSE will be selected.